WPChill/rsvp/readme.txt

 1. The text you need to add for the rsvp front-end

 == Changelog ==

+= 2.1.4 =
+* Added the ability to delete the database tables and options when uninstalling

 = 2.1.3 =
 * Resurfaced the note field on the admin attendee list screen